LiorZ/hdac8_thesis/thesis.rst

 	It is yet to be determined if the modification of the scoring function in the following fashion in the simulation phase itself also results in better estimation of the relative binding affinity.

-	As we've previously discussed, there are several solved structures for HDAC8 each of them can serve as a potential template for our protocol.
-In addition, To select the most suitable template for our protocol we modeled each of the peptide sequences in the library with a HDAC8 template and evaluated the resulting complex based on each of the above scoring schemes.

 Template selection
 ...................